The Binary Expansion Randomized Ensemble Test (BERET): Data Examples

 \subsection{Life Expectancy}

-We use the proposed method to test independence between geographic location and life expectancy and compare its performance with the performance of other methods, i.e., the distance correlation test, the Heller-Heller-Gorfine test, the mutual information test, and the canonical correlation test.
-We include the canonical correlation test because it also provides some information on dependence structure as does the proposed method.
+We use the proposed method to test independence between geographic location and life expectancy and compare its performance with the performance of other methods, i.e., the distance correlation test (dCor), the Heller-Heller-Gorfine test (HHG), the mutual information test (MINT), and the canonical correlation test (CC).
+We include the canonical correlation test because it also provides some insight on dependence structure as does the proposed method.
 For the proposed method, we set $d_{max} = 4$ and $m = 30$.
 The p-value of the test is calculated by a permutation method with 1,000 replicates.
 The dataset is obtained from the life expectancy report released by the World Health Organization in 2016.
 The dataset includes males and females and total life expectancy of 189 countries and special administrative regions estimated in 2015.
 The latitudes ($X_1$), longitudes ($X_2$), and total life expectancies ($Y$) are used in the analysis.
 Table \ref{table:life_expectancy1} presents the testing results for the five different methods.
 All five tests provide p-values close to 0, indicating a significant dependence between geographic location and life expectancy.
 To identify the dependence structure, we investigate the symmetry statistics.
-Fig. \ref{FIG:life_expectancy1} shows the three largest symmetry statistics and the corresponding $\bm{s}$'s.
+Fig. \ref{FIG:life_expectancy1} shows the three largest symmetry statistics and the corresponding $\mathbf{s}$'s.

 The most asymmetric result is shown in the first row.
-It is $\dot{A}_2\dot{B}_1$ with $\bm{s} = (0.516,~0.857)^T$.
+It is $\dot{A}_2\dot{B}_1$ with $\mathbf{s} = (0.516,~0.857)^T$.
 The horizontal axis is the empirical cumulative distribution function transformation of $0.516 X_1 + 0.857 X_2$, wherein a smaller value implies the country is located in the southwest and a larger value implies the northeast.
 There are four different groups, from the first one in the upper left to the fourth group in the lower right.
 Each blue cell represents a specific region, America, Africa, Europe and Asia from left to right.
 The countries in America and Europe show higher life expectancy than countries in Africa and Asia.
 The four points in the top right corner are Hong Kong, Japan, Macau and South Korea.
 They can be interpreted as potential outliers distinct from the global pattern.

 The second row shows that there is a positive relationship between latitude and life expectancy.
 That is, the countries in North America, Europe and Northeast Asia have higher life expectancy than countries in Africa, South America and the other parts of Asia.
 The last row shows that a circular dependency can exist, which indicates that countries in the America and Asia have a medium life expectancy, whereas countries around the prime meridian have different life expectancies, higher in Europe and lower in Africa.
 These findings prove clearly that our method detects the dependence structures between geographic location and life expectancy.